cfeliz3030/springboard_dataengineering/datapipeline_mini-project/README.md

 ![Screen Shot 2021-11-25 at 12 29 51 AM](https://user-images.githubusercontent.com/60493376/143406277-32a080cd-8111-4257-a6c2-7e2822caad96.png)

 ### Step-by-Step Instructions:
 Step 1.
-Install MySQL Python connector
+Install MySQL Python connector.

 Step 2.
-Load third-party ticket sales data into MySQL database \
+Load third-party ticket sales data into MySQL database.

 2.1 Setup database connection
 In order to make a query against the database table, we need to first connect to it.
-A connection can be established only when the user provides the proper target host, port, and user credentials \
+A connection can be established only when the user provides the proper target host, port, and user credentials.

 2.2 Load CSV to table